alessandrosimi/BrickGPT/README.md

 [...]
 ```

-And finally, `output.ldr` contains the LEGO structure in LDraw format, which can be opened with any LDraw-compatible
+And finally, `output.ldr` contains the brick structure in LDraw format, which can be opened with any LDraw-compatible
 software.

 ## Running texturing

-The subdirectory `src/texture` contains the code for generating the UV texture or per-brick color given a LEGO design.
+The subdirectory `src/texture` contains the code for generating the UV texture or per-brick color given a brick design.
 To run texturing, `cd` into `src/texture` and follow the instructions in the `README.md` file [there](src/texture).

 ## Running fine-tuning

-LegoGPT was created by
+BrickGPT was created by
 fine-tuning [Llama-3.2-1B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct)
-on the custom LEGO dataset [StableText2Lego](https://huggingface.co/datasets/AvaLovelace/StableText2Lego), converted
+on the custom brick structure dataset [StableText2Brick](https://huggingface.co/datasets/AvaLovelace/StableText2Brick), converted
 into instructional format.
 We used Hugging Face [TRL](https://huggingface.co/docs/trl/index)
 with [Accelerate](https://huggingface.co/docs/accelerate/index) for fine-tuning.

 To replicate the fine-tuning process, first install additional Python dependencies with `uv sync --extra finetuning`.
 Then, follow these instructions:

-1. Prepare the LEGO dataset for fine-tuning with
+1. Prepare the brick structure dataset for fine-tuning with
-   `uv run prepare_finetuning_dataset --input_path AvaLovelace/StableText2Lego --output_path [FINETUNING_DATASET_PATH]`.
+   `uv run prepare_finetuning_dataset --input_path AvaLovelace/StableText2Brick --output_path [FINETUNING_DATASET_PATH]`.
    This converts the dataset into the instructional format required for fine-tuning LLaMA.
-    - If you wish to run fine-tuning with your own LEGO dataset, replace `AvaLovelace/StableText2Lego` with the path to
+    - If you wish to run fine-tuning with your own brick structure dataset, replace `AvaLovelace/StableText2Brick` with the path to
       your dataset.
-This dataset should have the fields "captions" and "lego".
-The "lego" field should contain a LEGO
+This dataset should have the fields "captions" and "bricks".
+The "bricks" field should contain a brick
       structure in the text format described in the paper, and the "captions" field should contain a list of one or more
-      descriptions of the LEGO structure.
+      descriptions of the brick structure.
 2. Download the pretrained [Llama-3.2-1B-Instruct model](https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct) to
    some directory `[PRETRAINED_DIR]`.
    **IMPORTANT:** Replace the `config.json`, `special_tokens_map.json`, and `tokenizer_config.json` files with the ones